-During an outbreak of foodborne illness led by an IMT, FSS will look to issue public advice if it is deemed necessary to act to protect public health.
+During an outbreak of foodborne illness where the investigation is led by a multi-agency IMT, FSS will look to issue public advice if it is deemed necessary to act to protect public health.
 Even where there are high levels of uncertainty, FSS will ensure communications focus on the actions being taken to protect public health.
 FSS will engage with the media to ensure that they and the public have a fuller picture of what is happening.
 It is important that a communications vacuum is not created by saying nothing as this may lead to misinformation or misrepresentation.

-Clearances during an IMT will require HPS and LA involvement.
+Clearances must be sought for all communications from the IMT.
 In the event of an outbreak of foodborne illness and the establishment of an IMT, media lines and communications will be agreed as per the IMT agreed protocols, with FSS taking the lead in terms of providing food safety information and advice to consumers.